edgar-tr/patchnets/README.md

 python setup.py build_ext --inplace
 ```
 3. Install the four external dependencies from `external/mesh-fusion`:
-    * for libfusioncpu and libfusiongpu, run cmake and then setup.py
+    * for `libfusioncpu` and `libfusiongpu`, run `cmake` and then `setup.py`
-    * for libmcubes and librender, run setup.py
+    * for `libmcubes` and `librender`, run `setup.py`
 4. Replace the original OccNet files with the included slightly modified versions.
-This mostly switches to using .obj instead of .off
+This mostly switches to using `.obj` instead of `.off`
 5. Prepare the original Shapenet meshes by copying all objs as follows: from `02858304/1b2e790b7c57fc5d2a08194fd3f4120d/model.obj` to `02858304/1b2e790b7c57fc5d2a08194fd3f4120d.obj`
 6. Use `generate_watertight_meshes_and_sample_points()` from `useful_scripts.py`.
 Needs to be run twice, see comment at `generate_command`.
 7. On a Linux machine with display, `activate mesh_funcspace`
-8. Run the generated `command.sh`
+8. Run the generated `command.sh`.
 Note: this preprocessing crashes frequently because some meshes cause issues.
 They need to be deleted.

 ## Preprocessing